-You’ll see here that there are just two images and two text versions.
-Next, you’d test all combinations of these two elements.
-You’ll expose part of your incoming Internet traffic to each of these and check out the best conversion rates.
+With a multivariate test, you’ll expose part of your incoming Internet traffic to each of these and check out the best conversion rates.
 The combination that brings in the highest conversions will be your top choice.

 Multivariate Testing vs. A/B Testing

 On the other hand, multivariate testing takes considerably longer since you’ll need to wait for a meaningful amount of web traffic to test every multivariate test combination.

 Tools for Multivariate Testing

-Since it’s a lengthy process, it’s recommended that you take advantage of tools that can help you break down each element.
-I’ve researched a number of testing tools and selected my top picks based on:
+Since it’s a lengthy testing procedure, it’s recommended that you take advantage of tools that can help you break down each element during a multivariate test.
+This should help reduce some of the testing time.

 - Goal setting